atrush-dev/EscapeX/README.md

 Requires Windows 7 SP1 or newer, and administrator rights (requested once on first run).

-### Building from source
+### Code transparency

+The app uses a low-level keyboard hook (`WH_KEYBOARD_LL`) and requests administrator rights for autostart and force-killing processes — this occasionally triggers false positives from heuristic/ML-based antivirus engines (common for small unsigned tools).

-The whole project is a single `Program.cs` file, built with the `csc.exe` compiler that ships with Windows — no Visual Studio required:
+The source is open: the whole project is a single `Program.cs` file, built with the standard `csc.exe` compiler that ships with Windows — no Visual Studio required:

 ```
 csc.exe /target:winexe /out:EscapeX.exe Program.cs
 ```

-### Security / antivirus notes

-The app uses a low-level keyboard hook (`WH_KEYBOARD_LL`) to track Escape/X, and requests administrator rights for autostart and force-killing processes.
-These patterns occasionally trigger false positives from heuristic/ML-based antivirus engines (common for small unsigned tools).
-The source is open — feel free to check it yourself.

 ### License

 MIT — see [LICENSE](LICENSE).

-### Author

-Alexander Trush